-Manchester Unity Australia Ltd is a wholly owned subsidiary of HCF, which primarily owns property for use by HCF.
+Manchester Unity Australia Ltd is a wholly owned subsidiary of HCF, which primarily owns property for

-Railway & Transport Health Fund Ltd (RT health) is a registered public company limited by guarantee under the Corporations Act 2001 (Cth), with HCF being its sole member.
-On 1 November 2021 the RT private health insurance health benefits fund (and all its members) merged with the HCF private health insurance health benefits fund.
-It was deregistered as a health fund in December 2022.
+Railway & Transport Health Fund Pty Ltd (RT

+Health) is a registered proprietary limited company limited by guarantee under the Corporations Act 2001 (Cth), with HCF being its sole member.
+Effective from 28 June 2024, RT Health was converted from a public company limited by guarantee to a proprietary limited company limited by shares.
+On 1 November 2021 the RT Health private health insurance health benefits fund (and all its members) merged with the HCF private health insurance health benefits fund.
+It was deregistered as a health fund in December 2022 and now operates various contracts for HCF.

-Transport Health Pty Ltd (Transport Health) is a wholly owned subsidiary of HCF.
-Effective
+Transport Health Pty Ltd (Transport Health) is

-Is a wholly owned subsidiary of HCF.
+a wholly owned subsidiary of HCF.
 Effective from 1 January 2023, Transport Health private health insurance benefits fund (and all its members) merged with the HCF private health insurance benefits fund.
-The Transport Health private insurance benefits fund will be deregistered as a health fund in early 2023.
+It was deregistered as a health fund on 16 February 2024 and now operates various contracts for HCF.